Manatee harassment under investigation after the word 'Trump' was found on an animal's back - KTVZ

 “However this political graffiti was put on this manatee, it’s a crime to interfere with these creatures, which are protected under multiple federal laws.”

-Florida manatees are slow-moving plant eaters also known as the “sea cow.”
-The manatee is a sub-species of the West Indian manatee, according to the Florida Fish and Wildlife Conservation Commission.
+Florida manatees are slow-moving plant eaters also known as “sea cows.”
+The manatee is a subspecies of the West Indian manatee, according to the Florida Fish and Wildlife Conservation Commission.

-The animals are protected by the Endangered Species Act and harassing a manatee is a federal crime.
+The animals are protected by the Endangered Species Act; harassing a manatee is a federal crime.

 Comments